filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag should only be ever enabled on PowerPC platform with AltiVec support.

-### cilk
-Pass the `--enable-libcilkrts` option to the configure script.
-Only makes sense if a `cxx` flag is also enabled, because Intel Cilk Plus programming language is an extension to the C and C++ languages.
-It is deprecated as of 2018 in favor of the OpenMP.

-This flag is safe to disable.

 ### cxx
 Append `c++` to the `--enable-languages` option and pass the `--enable-libstdcxx-time` option to the configure script.
 When disabled pass the `--disable-build-with-cxx`, `--disable-build-poststage1-with-cxx` options to the configure script.